williamchambliss/Coptotermes-hybrid/README.md

 # Coptotermes-hybrid
-Currently working on R analysis for solo tracking Trying to clean up the data, some videos are ambiguous
+Currently working on R analysis for solo tracking Trying to clean up the data, some videos are ambiguous solo_g_sex_20_trim.mp4 - find out what sex rerun the python script to update CSV file
+Make a R script that uses metadata from the naming of the file to seperate the different treatments